Wireless broadband: Technology and speeds

-Development of Wireless Broadband in the United States
+Development in the United States

-On November 14, 2007 the Commission released Public Notice DA 07–4605 in which the Wireless Telecommunications Bureau announced the start date for licensing and registration process for the 3650–3700 MHz band.
+On November 14, 2007, the Commission released Public Notice DA 07–4605 in which the Wireless Telecommunications Bureau announced the start date for licensing and registration process for the 3650–3700 MHz band.

 In 2010 the FCC adopted the TV White Space Rules (TVWS) and allowed some of the better no line of sight frequency (700 MHz) into the FCC Part-15 Rules.
 The Wireless Internet Service Providers Association, a national association of WISPs, petitioned the FCC and won.

-Initially, WISPs were only found in rural areas not covered by cable or DSL.
+Initially, WISPs were found only in rural areas not covered by cable or DSL.
 These early WISPs would employ a high-capacity T-carrier, such as a T1 or DS3 connection, and then broadcast the signal from a high elevation, such as at the top of a water tower.
 To receive this type of Internet connection, consumers mount a small dish to the roof of their home or office and point it to the transmitter.
 Line of sight is usually necessary for WISPs operating in the 2.4 and 5 GHz bands with 900 MHz offering better NLOS (non-line-of-sight) performance.